4.11 Inlet Controls

 - The elevation of the bypass weir dictates the maximum elevation of the water in the SMP.
 The bypass elevation must be set, at minimum, at the design storage elevation in the SMP.
 Flow will then only start to bypass the SMP once it exceeds the design storage elevation of the SMP.
 The design storage elevation is the water surface elevation at which the SMP storage area contains the runoff volume from a design storm event (for example, the WQv or the ten-year, 24-hour storm).

-- Positive overflow must be provided for large storm events, up to and including the 100-year, 24-hour storm.
+- Positive overflow must be provided for large storm events, up to and including the 100-year, 24-hour storm, or, if the project is exempt from Flood Control, the ten-year, 24-hour storm.
 Overflow structures and pipes must be designed to convey at least the ten-year, 24-hour storm.
 The system should have enough capacity to transmit larger flows over the bypass weir without surcharging the structure.

 - Flow splitters must be designed with appropriate materials, taking flow velocities and exposure to the elements into consideration.
 Flow splitters are typically constructed from reinforced concrete, galvanized steel, or brick and mortar.